-Going to my 10-year high school reunion was, let’s just say, surreal and slightly awkward in a way that I think is unique to that kind of event.
-I enjoyed connecting with some people I hadn’t spoken with in years, and there were a few surprises that night (like who had beards and who had babies).
+Going to my 10-year high school reunion was surreal and slightly awkward in a way that I think is unique to that kind of event.
+I enjoyed connecting with some people I hadn't spoken with in years, and there were a few surprises that night (who had beards! who had babies!).

-One surprise I wasn’t expecting was how shy I was about my fledgling coaching practice.
+An unexpected surprise was my shyness around my fledgling coaching practice.
 After all, I have a website!
 I have business cards!

 In reality, when people asked me what I was doing, I said something like,

 "I've spent a lot of time doing museum installation, but, um...I'm actually transitioning into life coaching."

 If I were truly comfortable with this identity, I would have just been like, "I'm a life coach, bitches."
 (Bitches implied but probably not vocalized.)